nickbouldien/nfl-draft/README.md

 - [Go docs](https://golang.org)
 - [Simple JSON Rest API in Go (tutorial)](https://www.youtube.com/watch?v=hRR-Zy1H-Yo)
 - Medium article ["Build RESTful API in Go and MongoDB"](https://github.com/mlabouardy/movies-restapi) by Mohamed Labouardy
-- [ENABLING CORS ON A GO WEB SERVER](https://flaviocopes.com/golang-enable-cors/), article by Flavio Copes
+- [ENABLING CORS ON A GO WEB SERVER](https://flaviocopes.com/golang-enable-cors/), an article by Flavio Copes
+- [How to not use an http-router in go](https://blog.merovius.de/2017/06/18/how-not-to-use-an-http-router.html), an article by Axel Wagner

 ## Cool packages I used/learned about:
 - [goenv](https://github.com/joho/godotenv)